Roberto Carboni

 Roberto Eduardo Carboni (born 8 April 1985) is an Argentine retired football player, who last played for LÁ Firpo in El Salvador.

 Career

 Roberto Carboni is a left midfielder who was born in Bernal and made his debut in professional football, being part of the Club Atlético Independiente squad in the 2004 season.
 During his first season for Independiente, Carboni played only 2 games.
 In the summer of 2005, he moved to All Boys in the Primera B Metropolitana, where he played a considerably larger number of matches.

 In 2006 Carboni relocated to Venezuela, signing a contract with Estudiantes de Mérida.
-In season 2007/08 he played in other team of Primera División Venezolana - Deportivo Anzoátegui.
+In season 2007/08, he played for another team of Primera División Venezolana - Deportivo Anzoátegui.

 After spending six months of his career in Deportivo Cuenca, Carboni relocated to Europe in January 2009, signing a two-a-half year contract with Bulgarian Chernomorets Burgas.
 He made his competitive debut for Chernomorets on 7 March 2009 against Botev Plovdiv in the round of 16 of the Bulgarian top division.